blanthor/MauiAppInsights/README.md

 # Getting Started
 ## Mobile App
  - How to contribute to the App
-    - Cloning the repository using git clone "https://AzMobileDevOps@dev.azure.com/AzMobileDevOps/ProcessTransformation/_git/AppInsightsPoC"
+    - Cloning the repository using git clone ... :wq

     - Create a new branch.
 Branch name should be the card number for which you are amending the code changes with prefix as [U/T/B], U refers to User story, T refers to Task, B refers to Bug.
-For example: If you are working on User story 163 then branch name should be U0163-[XYZ Details]
+For example: If you are working on User story 163 then branch name should be U0163-[XYZ Details]1
  - Software dependencies
     - Visual Studio 2022
     - Android SDK